 Rodney King was released without charges, and on March 15 Sergeant Stacey Koon and officers Powell, Wind, and Briseno were indicted by a Los Angeles grand jury in connection with the beating.
 All four were charged with assault with a deadly weapon and excessive use of force.
 Though Koon did not actively participate in the beating, as the commanding officer present at the scene he was charged with aiding and abetting.
 Powell and Koon were also charged with filing false reports.

 Because of the uproar in Los Angeles surrounding the incident, the judge, Stanley Weisberg, was persuaded to move the trial outside Los Angeles County to Simi Valley in Ventura County.
 On April 29, 1992, the 12-person jury issued its verdicts: not guilty on all counts, except for one assault charge against Powell that ended in a hung jury.
-The acquittals touched off the L.A. riots, which grew into the most destructive U.S. civil disturbance of the 20th century.
+The acquittals touched off the L.A. riots, which grew into the largest U.S. civil disturbances of the 20th century.

 Under federal law, the four officers could also be prosecuted for violating Rodney King’s constitutional rights.
 On April 17, 1993, a federal jury convicted Koon and Powell for violating King’s rights by their unreasonable use of force under color of law.
 Although Wind and Briseno were acquitted, most civil rights advocates considered the mixed verdict a victory.
 On August 4, Koon and Powell were sentenced to two and a half years in prison.
 King died in 2012, of an accidental drowning.